In this guide we’ll evaluate the best juicers for juicing leafy greens like…

 Again, the best performing regular (non twin gear) slow juicer was the Omega NC800.
 It garnered an after sieve yield of 8.5 oz. – a 1.4 oz. drop from its initial raw juice yield of 9.9 oz.

 The worst performer was again the Champion juicer.
 It garnered an after sieve yield of only 4.1 oz. – a percent yield of only 25%.

-Centrifugal juicers are poorly optimized extracting juice from leafy greens.
-The same mechanism that plagues the Champion juicer’s performance in the category is also applicable here (and here to an even greater extent) – namely, fast rotation and cutting instead of exclusively crushing/grinding the produce.
+Centrifugal juicer design is poorly optimized for extracting juice from leafy greens.
+The same mechanism that plagues the Champion juicer’s performance in the category is also responsible for poor results here (and here to an even greater extent) – namely, fast rotation and cutting instead of exclusively crushing/grinding the produce.

 The Champion juicer’s teethed auger crushes and cuts produce.
 It rotates at 1750 RPM compared to 40 to 80 RPM for most slow juicers.
 We’ve already shown how poorly it performed extracting juice from leafy greens because of this design.